 Rsync: The user provided on the web interface.

 SMB/CIFS: The user provided on the web interface.

 NFS: root with no-root-squash, nobody otherwise.

-SPS cannot modify the ownership of a file that already exists on the remote server.
+SSB cannot modify the ownership of a file that already exists on the remote server.
 If you change the backup protocol but you use the same directory of the remote server to store the backups, make sure to adjust the ownership of the existing files according to the new protocol.
-Otherwise SPS cannot overwrite the files and the backup procedure fails.
+Otherwise SSB cannot overwrite the files and the backup procedure fails.

-Once you have configured a backup policy, set it as a system backup policy (for configuration backups) or data backup policy (for connections backups):
+Once you have configured a backup policy, set it as a system backup policy (for configuration backups) or data backup policy (for logspace backups):

 Creating a backup policy using Rsync over SSH

-The Rsync over SSH backup method connects the target server with SSH and executes the rsync UNIX command to copy the data to the remote server.
-SPS authenticates itself with a public key — password-based authentication is not supported.
+The Rsync over SSH backup method connects the target server with SSH and executes the rsync UNIX command to copy the data to the remote server. syslog-ng Store Box (SSB) authenticates itself with a public key — password-based authentication is not supported.

 The backup server must run rsync version 3.0 or newer.

 To create a backup policy using Rsync over SSH